 Communication Science and Rhetorical Studies

-Robert Asen, Professor; Robert Glenn Howard, Professor; Jenell Johnson, Associate Professor; Marie-Louise Mares, Professor; Sara McKinnon, Associate Professor; Zhongdang Pan, Professor; Allison Prasch, Assistant Professor; Catalina Toma, Associate Professor; Lyn Van Swol, Professor; Lillie Williamson; Assistant Professor; Michael Xenos, Professor; Susan Zaeske, Associate Dean and Professor
+Robert Asen, Professor; Anirban Baishya, Assistant Professor; Robert Glenn Howard, Professor; Jenell Johnson, Associate Professor; Marie-Louise Mares, Professor; Sara McKinnon, Associate Professor; Zhongdang Pan, Professor; Allison Prasch, Assistant Professor; Catalina Toma, Professor; Lyn Van Swol, Professor; Lillie Williamson, Assistant Professor; Susan Zaeske, Associate Dean and Professor

-Kelley Conway, Professor; Jonathan Gray, Professor; Aaron Greer, Associate Professor, Eric Hoyt, Associate Professor; Lea Jacobs, Professor; Derek Johnson, Professor; Jason Lopez, Assistant Professor; Lori Lopez, Associate Professor; Darshana Mini, Assistant Professor, Jeremy Morris, Associate Professor; Ben Singer, Associate Professor; Jeff Smith, Professor
+Kelley Conway, Professor; Jonathan Gray, Professor; Aaron Greer, Associate Professor; Eric Hoyt, Professor; Derek Johnson, Professor; Jason Lopez, Assistant Professor; Lori Lopez, Professor; Darshana Mini, Assistant Professor; Jeremy Morris, Associate Professor; Ben Singer, Associate Professor; Jeff Smith, Professor

-Lisa Ellis, Senior Lecturer; Erik Gunneson, Faculty Associate; Sarah Jedd, Faculty Associate; Mary McCoy, Faculty Associate; Amanda Shubert, Associate Lecturer
+Lisa Ellis, Lecturer; Erik Gunneson, Teaching Faculty II; Sarah Jedd, Teaching Faculty III; Mary McCoy, Teaching Faculty II; Amanda Shubert, Lecturer

-Steffie Halverson, Advisor; Mary Rossa, Senior Student Services Coordinator
+Steffie Halverson, Academic Advisor; Mary Rossa, Academic Advising Manager

 UW–Madison offers many opportunities to get involved.
 Communication arts majors join student organizations across their areas of interest.